Regional sports network: Impact of cord-cutting, shifts to free-to-air and OTT

+While the FTA/OTT approach can improve viewership by making a team's telecasts more accessible to viewers, the team can lose out on the guaranteed revenue generated by a rights fee from an RSN: both the Jazz and Suns experienced a drop in revenue from their shift to OTA broadcasts.
+Jazz owner Ryan Smith stated that he wasn't as concerned about the loss of RSN revenue, since he believed that the team's other revenue streams (such as sponsorships and ticket sales) benefited from the wider accessibility of the team's broadcasts.
+In the NBA, a reduction in RSN revenue can also be offset by contributions from the league's revenue sharing agreement.

 United States

-Bally Sports
+FanDuel Sports Network

-For years, the default RSN for many markets was owned by Fox Sports.
+For more than 20 years, the primary RSN in many markets was owned by Fox Sports.
 Fox Sports Networks, which launched on November 1, 1996, as Fox Sports Net, was created through former parent News Corporation's October 1995 purchase of a 50% equity stake in Liberty Media-owned Prime Sports Networks, co-founded in 1988 by Bill Daniels and Liberty's then-sister company Tele-Communications Inc. The group expanded further in June 1997, Fox/Liberty Networks, the joint venture company operated by News Corporation and Liberty Media, purchased a 40% interest in the Cablevision-owned SportsChannel group.

 As part of a rebranding effort, the collective branding of the networks – which eventually became "FSN (Region/City)" in 2004 – was extended to Fox Sports (Region/City) (also used from 1996 to 2000) with the start of the 2008 college football season.
 The FSN networks were acquired by Diamond Sports Group from The Walt Disney Company in 2019, as Disney was required to divest them by U.S. Department of Justice as a condition of their own acquisition of 21st Century Fox.
 The channel group was renamed Bally Sports on March 31, 2021, as part of a naming rights agreement with casino operator Bally's Corporation.
-The networks that currently maintain affiliations with or are owned by Bally Sports, and the major teams and athletic conferences the regional networks broadcast are as follows: